MESAHub/mesa/docs/source/using_mesa/output.rst

 By default, MESA stores its data in the `LOGS` directory.
-The data files are text-based and can fed into your favorite plotting program.
+The data files are text-based and can be fed into your favorite plotting program.
 You should visit the
 `Add-ons <https://mesastar.org/marketplace/add-ons/>`__ section
 of the MESA forum and see if someone has contributed code in your